apacheignite/documentation/data-grid/transactions.md

   "title": "Deadlock Detection in Pessimistic Transactions" }
 [/block]
-One major rule that anyone has to follow when working with distributed pessimistic transactions is that locks for keys, participating in a transaction, must be acquired in a  similar order.
-If this rule is violated at some point of time this may lead to a distributed deadlock.
+One major rule that anyone has to follow when working with distributed transactions is that locks for keys, participating in a transaction, must be acquired in the same order.
+Violating this rule may lead to a distributed deadlock.

-Ignite doesn't avoid distributed deadlocks but rather has built-in functionality that makes it easier to debug and fix such situations.
+Ignite does not avoid distributed deadlocks, but rather has a built-in functionality that makes it easier to debug and fix such situations.
+[block:callout]
+{
+  "type": "warning",
+  "body": "Presently, the deadlock detection procedure is supported for pessimistic transactions only.
+Support of optimistic transaction will be available in the next Apache Ignite release."
+}
+[/block]

-As the code snippet below shows a pessimistic transaction has to be started with a timeout and if the timeout expires then the deadlock detection mechanism will try to find a possible deadlock that might have caused the timeout.
-When timeout expires `TransactionTimeoutException` is generated and propagated to application code as the cause of `CacheException` regardless of a deadlock.
-However, if a deadlock is detected then the cause of returned `TransactionTimeoutException` will be `TransactionDeadlockException` (at least for one transaction involved in the deadlock).
+As shown in the code snippet below, a transaction has been started with a timeout.
+If the timeout expires, the deadlock detection procedure will try to find a possible deadlock that might have caused the timeout.
+When the timeout expires, `TransactionTimeoutException` is generated and propagated to the application code as the cause of `CacheException` regardless of a deadlock.
+However, if a deadlock is detected, the cause of the returned `TransactionTimeoutException` will be `TransactionDeadlockException` (at least for one transaction involved in the deadlock).
 [block:code]
 {
   "codes": [